alloy editor

 };

-If you remove a button from the buttons property of a toolbar, or from the selections in Styles toolbar, then this button won't be available when the toolbar gets visible.
+If you remove a button from the buttons property of a toolbar, or from the selections in Styles toolbar, the button won't be available when the toolbar is displayed.

 Liferay.com